Benefits of Piano

 - Even older adults can achieve cognitive benefits from piano instruction that mitigate age-related impairment, according to J. A. Bugosa of East Carolina University.

-There is a mystique that surrounds the violin.
-It is one of the most well-known stringed instruments.
-Children often are attracted to how sophisticated it looks to play violin.
+There is a mystique that surrounds the string instruments.
+Children often are attracted to how sophisticated it looks to play a string instrument.

-Physical Benefits of Learning Violin and Viola for Children
+Physical Benefits of Learning Violin, Viola and Cello for Children

-- A child learning the violin or viola reaps many benefits from it.
+- A child learning the violin, viola or cello reaps many benefits from it.

 - Physically, your child gains strength and flexibility in the upper body.

 - Due to developing the skills and muscle memory needed for playing, their arms and fingers get stronger as they learn exciting and new techniques.

 - Your child’s posture generally improves, due to strengthening his back, shoulders, and upper arms.

 - His/her back will get stronger, because of the need to sit up straight while playing.
 His shoulders and upper arms bear the extra weight of the instrument and its bow, as well as the weight of his own arms!

 - His/Her little fingers will gain strength, as well, on both hands.
 The left hand’s fingers will gain nimbleness, also, because quick movements as it presses down the strings of the violin or viola.

 - His/ her right hand will learn to control the bow and coordinate its movements with the left hand.